 Yes, any game available for public consumption by the deadline is eligible for potential nomination.
 It’s up to the jury to decide if a title warrants nomination for creative and/or technical excellence in any given year.

 There is no formal submission process for The Game Awards.
 Qualified developers and publishers can contact The Game Awards to receive the list of voting outlets and a key contact at each outlet.

-The Game Awards strongly believe that no game developer or publisher should have to pay to have their game considered for The Game Awards.
-There are no entry forms or fees required — all games are automatically eligible.
+The Game Awards strongly believes that no game developer or publisher should have to pay to have their game considered for nomination.
+Thus, there are no entry forms or fees required — all games are automatically eligible.
 Game developers/publishers do not need to “submit” their games.

 There is no connection.
 The voting on nominees and winners is handled by a jury that is wholly unaware of who is sponsoring or participating in other elements of the program.